sabotrax/MiaPlayer/README.md

 #### Backward button
 - Short press: Move backward one title in the playlist.
 - Double short press: Seek backward inside the title for a quarter of the duration.
 Does not cross song boundaries.
-- Long press: Move backward to the previous album.
-XXwasbeikeinemanderenalbum?
+- Long press: Move backward to the last title of the previous album.
 - Short press followed by a long one: Set the bookmark to the currently played title and album.

 #### Playlist button
 - Short press: Remove the currently played song from the playlist.
 - Double short press: Remove the currently played album from the playlist.
 - Long press: Clear the playlist.
+- Short press followed by a long one: Toggle auto-play.
+When off, playback is paused after the title currently played.

 #### Forward button
-- Short press: Move forward on title in the playlist.
+- Short press: Move forward one title in the playlist.
 - Double short press: Seek forward inside the title for a quarter of the duration.
 Does not cross song boundaries.
-- Long press: Move forward to the next album.
-XXwasbeisieheoben?
+- Long press: Move forward to the first title of the next album.
 - Short press followed by a long one: Recall the bookmark and start playing 15 seconds before the set timestamp.
 Adding the album to the playlist if necessary.

 #### Volume dial